new blog

 Through Buddhism, I discovered an extraordinary powerful way do manage stress.
 And to create space that is conducive to a mutual understanding.
 This is not always easy to achieve.
 We struggle to get it right fighting against our habitual responses.

-Struggling is the great indicator, a blinking light so to speak, but sometimes we don’t realize we’re struggling unless we get curious and are willing to discover for ourselves what is missing from our life.
+Struggling is the great indicator.
+It’s a blinking light, so to speak.
+Sometimes we don’t realize we’re struggling.
+We need to get curious and be willing to discover for ourselves what is missing from our life.

-This is where a meditation practice is helpful because it does give us a baseline awareness of what’s happening from moment to moment, and you discover areas of dissatisfaction in your life.
+This is where a meditation practice is helpful.
+It gives us a baseline awareness of what’s happening from moment to moment.
+You discover areas of dissatisfaction in your life.

 Examples of when your life is out of alignment include, how we relate to work colleagues, and family. why we feel dissatisfaction in our marriage, and with our partner?
 When we feel unmotivated, and we can’t see a path forward.
 Why we feel there’s so many obstacles?
 Why we procrastinate and avoid, and we have no energy to attend to anything.
 We are literally feeling disconnected from life?

-All those are questions and perceptions require an inquiry into what you want in your life can open those things up just by an inquiry into them.
+All those are questions and perceptions.
+An inquiry into what you want in your life can open those things up.
+It can do so just by an inquiry into them.
 I found in a pandemic while I was stressed this type of practice became a lifeline.

-The process begins with acknowledging that the last two years humans globally have been living through a collective trauma, and whether or not we agree this trauma had an impact on our brain, and on our behavior.
+The process begins with acknowledging that the last two years humans globally have been living through a collective trauma.
+We must consider whether or not we agree this trauma had an impact on our brain and on our behavior.

 I envision a future in which we learn a bit more self-awareness and have more tolerance as a society.